Masks now required for CPS summer school students age 11 and younger

 These district protocol changes are consistent with the new CDC recommendations released Friday that fully vaccinated teachers and students do not need to wear masks inside school buildings.

-As of Friday afternoon, the district tracker listed 20 active student COVID-19 cases and 357 students in quarantine.
-This is a 36% increase from the number of district students in quarantine on June 30.
+As of Friday afternoon, the district's tracker listed 20 active student COVID-19 cases and 357 students in quarantine.
+That is a 36% increase from the number of students in quarantine on June 30.

-There were roughly 8,900 students enrolled on the first day of summer school, June 14, the Missourian has reported.
+Roughly 8,900 students were enrolled on the first day of summer school, June 14, the Missourian has reported.

 The district’s 14-day rate per 10,000 people was 32.5 on Thursday.
 There were 51 new district cases reported Thursday on the tracker.